-A recognized proponent of the Haitian Kreyòl language, BIC (Roosevelt Sailant) collaborated with over 200 students, musicians, and dancers from MIT, as well as many local Haitians.
-A few highlights from the week’s activities included workshops and performances with Rambax MIT, a Senegalese drumming ensemble 21M.460, with local Haitian dance troupe Jean Appolon Expressions, as well as an evening of karaoke Kreyòl at Brothers’ Kafe Kreyòl, a local hub for Boston’s burgeoning Haitian community.
+A recognized proponent of Haitian Creole (known as “Kreyòl” in Haiti), BIC (Roosevelt Sailant) collaborated with over 200 students, musicians, and dancers from MIT, as well as many local Haitians.
+A few highlights from the week’s activities included workshops and performances with Rambax MIT, a Senegalese drumming ensemble 21M.460, with local Haitian dance troupe Jean Appolon Expressions, as well as an evening of karaoke Kreyòl at Brothers’ Kafe Kreyòl, a local hub for Boston’s vibrant Haitian community.

 Through his music, BIC demonstrated Kreyòl’s expressive range and its ability to unite a global community; the residency also spotlighted the importance of Kreyòl in Haiti’s educational system and national identity.
 In conjunction with Professor of Linguistics Michel DeGraff, director and founder of the MIT Haiti Initiative, the week proved both celebratory and purposeful.

 BIC and DeGraff sat down to discuss his residency, and the role of art, language and culture in mobilizing social change.
 Their conversation has been excerpted and edited for length.